wbstr/vaadin-designxsd/README.md

 The target namespace for the schema is "urn:import:[java-package-name]"
 - catalog.xml
 The plugin also generates an OASIS XML Catalog.
-This catalog assings a unique systemId (an url) to the generated xsd files.
+This catalog assigns a unique systemId (an url) to the generated xsd files.
 You can reference this systemId at schemaLocation in your clara xml template files.
 This is the file you have to import in your ide settings somewhere.

 ## Plugin options